Pax Imperia: Reception

 The game was reviewed in 1993 in Dragon #196 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 4 out of 5 stars.
 Computer Gaming World stated in August 1993 that Pax Imperia innovated on previous 4X games like Reach for the Stars and Spaceward Ho!.
 While calling it "a work in progress", the magazine concluded that "the quality of Pax Imperia more than outweighs its blemishes ... a pleasing and challenging addition to its genre".
 A 1994 survey of strategic space games set in the year 2000 and later gave the game four stars out of five, stating that it "rivals Reach for the Stars in scope".
 The magazine praised its detail but wished for faster play and "a good tutorial".

-It won "Best Strategy Game" in Macworlds Editor Choice Awards ("Eddy") in 1994.
+In 1994, Pax Imperia was inducted into Macworld's 1993 Game Hall of Fame in the "Best Strategy Game" category.
+Macworld called it "lavishly presented" and "a superb exploitation of the Mac interface", concluding that it is "a space odyssey with truly operatic grandeur."
 It was also noted for its "absurd complexity".

-In a negative review, Macworlds Michael Gowan wrote, "This space-age strategy game tries to turn a slow-moving genre into a real-time experience, but lackluster graphics and long waits cause it to fall flat."